pj398/personal-website/content/posts/2020-03-03-movienetdata/index.md

 **Not in R**

-If you're not an R user, you can still access the raw data from the [package source on Github](https://github.com/pj398/movienetdata).
+If you're not an R user, you can still access the raw data from the [package source repository](https://codeberg.org/pjphd/movienetdata).
 In the `data-raw` folder you will find the CSV files for each film's event list and node list.

+{% admonition(type="info", title="Note") %}
+This post was edited to update the various references to the package source repository, which is now hosted on [Codeberg](https://codeberg.org).
+{% end %}